victorjunnanpan/pansyntaxlab/content/authors/Ruize Wu/index.md

 ---
 # Display name
-title: Ruize Wu 吳睿擇
+title: Winston Ruize Wu 吳睿擇

 # Full name (for SEO)
-first_name: Ruize
+first_name: Winston Ruize
 last_name: Wu

 # Username (this should match the folder name)
 authors:
-  - Ruize Wu
+  - Winston Ruize Wu

 # Is this the primary user of the site?
 superuser: false